Positivity and Kodaira embedding theorem: Introduction

 \section{Introduction}

 Let $(M^m, g)$ be a K\"ahler manifold with complex dimension $m$.
 For $x\in M$, denote by $T_x'M$ the holomorphic tangent space at $x$.
 Let $R$ denote the curvature tensor.
 For $X\in T_x'M$ let $H(X)=R(X, \bar{X}, X, \bar{X})/|X|^4$ be the holomorphic sectional curvature.
-Here $|X|^2=\langle X, \bar{X}\rangle$, and we extended the Riemannian product $\langle \cdot, \cdot\rangle$ and the curvature tensor $R$ linearly over ${\mathbb C}$, following the convention of \cite{NZ} as well as \cite{Tian}.
+Here $|X|^2=\langle X, \bar{X}\rangle$, and we extended the Riemannian product $\langle \cdot, \cdot\rangle$ and the curvature tensor $R$ linearly over ${\mathbb C}$, following the convention of \cite{NZ}.
 We say that $(M, g)$ has positive holomorphic sectional curvature, if $H(X)>0$ for any $x\in M$ and any $0\neq X\in T_x'M $.
 It was known that compact manifolds with positive holomorphic sectional curvature must be simply connected \cite{Tsu}.
 A three circle property was established for noncompact complete K\"ahler manifolds with nonnegative holomorphic sectional curvature \cite{Liu}.
 On the other hand it was known that such metric may not even have positive Ricci curvature \cite{Hitchin}.
-We should mention that there is also a recent work of Wu and Yau \cite{WuYau} on the ampleness of the canonical line bundle assuming the holomorphic sectional curvature being negative, which gives another algebraic geometric consequence in terms of the metric property via the holomorphic sectional curvature.

-The following result was proved by X. Yang in \cite{XYang} recently, which answers affirmatively a question of Yau \cite{YauP}.
+The following result was proved by X. Yang in \cite{XYang} recently, which answers affirmatively a question in \cite{YauP}.

 {\it If the compact K\"ahler manifold $M$ has positive holomorphic sectional curvature, then $M$ is projective.
-Namely $M$ can be embedded holomorphicly into a complex projective space.}
+Namely $M$ can be embedded into a complex projective space via a holomorphic map.}

 The key step is to show that the Hodge number $h^{2, 0}=0$.
 Then a well-known result of Kodaira (cf. Chapter 3, Theorem 8.3 of \cite{MK}) implies the projectiveness.

 The purpose of this paper is to prove a generalization of the above result of Yang.
 First of all we introduce some notations after recalling a lemma of Berger.